A/N: So… here, for you all, is a story that has been niggling away at the back of my brain for quite some time. I hope you enjoy it, and review!

 'Speaking of freaky…' I wiggled my legs together, making sure there wasn't something between them that shouldn't be.
 I almost heaved a distinctly un-babyish sigh of relief when I found that I had somehow retained my original gender.
 Though now that I thought of it, I would never know if my soul had originally been another gender, or even how many times it could have gone through the reincarnation process.

-If that wasn't a major mind fuck, I don't know what is.
+If that wasn't a major mind screw, I don't know what is.

 I heard the dude in scrubs saying something to the man who had been lingering closely to the bed - maybe my 'father'?
 The only thing was, I couldn't understand it.